Using Templates

 Next Steps

-Learn how the Canvas works for the full script creation workflow, explore writing & editing scripts for refinement tips, or discover remixing content for adapting existing videos.
+Learn how the Canvas works for the full script creation workflow, or explore writing & editing scripts for refinement tips.